====== Arbitration protocols ======

 One can observe that the early protocol can execute every trace that the late protocol can execute, but not vice versa: E.g. the trace ''r1+ r2+ g1+ r1- g2+'' is possible in the early protocol but impossible in the late protocol.
 At the end of this trace ''g1=g2=1'', i.e. both grants are high, whereas the grants are guaranteed to be mutually exclusive in the late protocol.

 From the point of view of circuit design, the arbiter is usually implemented using a (pre-designed) MUTEX cell, and one has to design a circuit around it, or more precisely, an STG which is then synthesised in a circuit.
-In other words, an asynchronous designer does not design a MUTEX cell (it is provided as a basic cell), but designs an STG that has to interface a MUTEX cell.
+In other words, an asynchronous designer does not design a MUTEX cell (it is provided as a basic cell), but designs an STG that has to interface to a MUTEX cell.
 Hence, the designer can, //conceptually//, factor out the MUTEX into the environment and design an STG using, e.g., the early or late protocol shown above.

 The early protocol is more permissive, i.e. it places strictly fewer requirements on the MUTEX implementation, in particular it does not require the grants to be mutually exclusive.
 This means that an STG designed with the early protocol is strictly more robust -- the synthesised circuit will be able to cope with the grants being not mutually exclusive.
 On the other hand, a circuit synthesised from an STG designed with the late protocol may malfunction if in the physical implementation the grants are not mutually exclusive.